tdsmith/aRrgh/README.md

     > if(NULL) print("Nope");
     Error in if (NULL) print("Nope") : argument is of length zero

-If you need to test the truth value of some `x` that may sometimes be `NA` or have zero length, you can test the charming and concise expression `identical(TRUE, as.logical(x))`.
+If you need to test the truth value of some `x` that may sometimes be `NA` or have zero length, you can test the charming and ever-so-concise expression `identical(TRUE, as.logical(x))`, which will always evaluate to true or false.

 # Atomic vectors
 Jesus Christ, here we go.

 > Important, re: notation!
 When you see a reference to a vector, the writers may well be talking specifically about an **atomic** vector.
 There is another important data type called a list or generic vector, with (naturally) different semantics.
 Lists are also vectors, but lists are not atomic vectors.
+:9
 The atomic vector is the simplest R data type.
 Atomic vectors are linear vectors of a single primitive type, like an STL Vector in C++.
 There is no useful literal syntax for this fundamental data type.
 To create one of these stupid beasts, assign like:

     a <- c(1,2,3,4)